tfpf/points-table-projector/doc/README.md

 ```

 ## Notes
-* Team names are case-sensitive.
+* Team names are case-sensitive, and must not contain spaces.
 * The maximum number of teams supported is 1024.
   * This is not a hard limit.
 You can increase it simply by changing the number in the constructor of
     `PointsTableProjector`.